-Those who attend the wake are usually family, neighbours and close friends of the departed.
-Although it is usually reserved for the parties mentioned, some families allow whoever knew or cared for the deceased to attend.
+Those who attend the wake are usually family, neighbours, and close friends of the departed.
+Although it is usually reserved for the parties mentioned, some families allow anyone who knew or cared for the deceased to attend.

 Once all of the attendees arrive, the wake begins.
 The prepared room embraces the body of the lost loved one.
-In the past, the body was kept in that room for about three nights, but nowadays it is usually held at home for the night before the funeral only.
+In the past, the body was kept in that room for about three nights, but nowadays, it is usually held at home for the night before the funeral only.

-The origins of the Irish wake
+The Origins of the Irish Wake

-As the drinker could regain his/her consciousness after hours or days, the wake happened in order to ensure the person was actually dead and not poisoned.
+As the drinker could regain his/her consciousness after hours or days, the wake happened in order to ensure the person was actually dead and not just poisoned.
 This version of events is seen as more of a myth than an actual fact, however.

 The custom of a wake is a part of many religions, but it is probably most associated with being a part of the Irish culture.
-It is not really important how it came to be, because one thing is for certain, the wake allows time for people to process the loss of a loved one with family and friends.
+It is not really important how it came to be because one thing is for certain: the wake allows time for people to process the loss of a loved one with family and friends.

 The Third Birthday

 On the other hand, people in the ancient world celebrated death too.
 There was a notion that death was the third birthday.
 The first birthday was the day you were born.
-The second one was during baptism, as your soul was born with new beliefs.
+The second birthday was during your baptism, as your soul was born with new beliefs.
 Finally, the third birthday was entering the afterlife.

-The third birthday is just one of many unique Irish sayings that Irish people use everyday.
+The third birthday is just one of many unique Irish sayings that Irish people use every day.

-Wailing or Keening over the Dead Body
+Wailing or Keening

 In ancient Ireland, you weren’t supposed to cry unless the preparation was over.
-Otherwise, evil spirits would gather and take the soul of the person instead of allowing it to travel on its own.
+If you did, evil spirits would gather and take the soul of the person instead of allowing it to travel on its own.
 The wailing would start after the preparation was over, but there was an order to the crying.

 The process of keening:

-- A bard (Celtic story teller) prepared the keen in advance.
+- A bard (Celtic storyteller) prepared the keen in advance.

 - A harp accompanied the lamenting lyrics.

-- The lead-keener began singing
+- The lead keener began singing.